Google Meet transcription, done right.

 | Live captions | yes | yes | yes |

-| Saved transcript | no | Drive doc | local file |
+| Saved transcript | no | Drive doc | in your library |

 | Works for participants (not host) | captions only | no | yes |